SajjadSogir/SajjadSogir/README.md

 #### I am a statistician and involves with research.

-I have completed my bachelor's master's at Jahangirnagar University.
+I have completed my bachelor's and master's at Jahangirnagar University.
 I am passionate to work on Biostatistics, Bioinformatics, and Data science.

 Skills: R/ Python/ SPSS /STATA / SAS/Minitab/LaTex/Tableau